Git-Harshit/Technical-Blogs/Embedded-Systems.md

 ### Safety Qualification

-Automotive SPICE, [AUTomotive Open System ARchitecture (AUTOSAR)](https://autosar.org/), Functional Safety Qualification in compliance with the ISO 26262:2018 (Automobile Safety of Road Vehicles) and IEC 61508:2010 Safety standards.
+Automotive SPICE, [AUTomotive Open System ARchitecture (AUTOSAR)](https://autosar.org/), Functional Safety Qualification in compliance with the [ISO 26262:2018](https://en.wikipedia.org/wiki/ISO_26262) (Automobile Safety of Road Vehicles) and [IEC 61508:2010](https://en.wikipedia.org/wiki/IEC_61508) (Functional safety of electrical/electronic/programmable electronic safety-related systems (E/E/PE or E/E/PES)) Safety standards.

+Generally, the development is divided into 4-5 phases: Assess, Plan, Implement, Validate, Release and Sustain.
+Safety Qualification is done at all of the stages.

+Several tools exist to assess with the process, such as:
+- Static Code Analysis: Analysis of source code without executing it (but building/compilation).
+    - Example Tools: Perforce Klocwork, Clang-Tidy
+- Dynamic Code Analysis: Analysis of Code Coverage metrics by execution.
+    - Example Tools: LDRA Tool suite, gcov (bundled with GCC)

 # Debugging Tools